Things to do in De Pijp

 Rent a boat

 One of the best ways to explore Amsterdam’s waterways is (you guessed it) from the water.
 Just around the corner from the Hotel Okura, you’ll find the dock for Boaty Boat Hire.
-Groups of up to six passengers can step aboard various types of vessels, rentable for three hours, four hours or a full day.
-You’ll be given a custom-made canal map with suggested routes and sights to look out for so you can take it in turns navigating and steering.
-The boats are really easy to drive and you’ll get a short personal instruction before you set off.
+Groups of up to six passengers can step aboard various vessels, rentable for three hours, four hours or a full day.
+You’ll be given a custom-made canal map with suggested routes and sights to look out for so you can take turns navigating and steering.
+The boats are easy to drive, and you’ll get a short personal instruction before you set off.